prettydiff/share-file-systems/documentation/commands.md

    - Exclusions are relative to the source directory.

 ## directory
 Traverses a directory in the local file system and generates a list.
+If a source is not provided the current working directory is used.

 ### Examples
 1. `node js/application directory source:"my/directory/path"`